-Reference Summary of Key Measures Outlined in ESIA Report Applicable to Jack- Up Rig and/or Support Vessels Execution Stage Chapter 4 Project Description, Section 4.5.1 Jack-Up Rig Positioning A mandatory 500 metre (m) exclusion zone will be established (for non-project related vessels) around the rig while drilling is in progress.
+Reference Summary of Key Measures Outlined in ESIA Report Applicable to Jack- Up Rig and/or Support Vessels Execution Stage 43 Chapter 4 Project Description, Section 4.5.1 Jack-Up Rig Positioning A mandatory 500 metre (m) exclusion zone will be established (for non-project related vessels) around the rig while drilling is in progress.
 Jack-Up Rig DD Chapter 4 Project Description, Section 4.5.2 Logistics and Utilities, Table 4.2 Summary of Sewage sludge will be shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
-Both DD Utilities, Table 4.2 Summary of Jack-Up Rig Utilities and Table 4.3 Summary of Support Vessel Utilities Chapter 6 Environmental & Socio-Economic Impact Assessment, Mitigation and Management, Section 6.4.1 Mitigation Chapter 6 Environmental & Socio-Economic Impact Grey water will either be sent to the vessel sewage treatment plant with the black water or discharged directly to sea without treatment as long as no floating matter or visible sheen is observable.
+Both DD Chapter 6 Environmental & Socio-Economic Impact Assessment, Mitigation and Management, Section 6.4.1 Mitigation Chapter 6 Environmental & Socio-Economic Impact Assessment, Mitigation and Management, Section 6.4.1 Event Magnitude Grey water will either be sent to the vessel sewage treatment plant with the black water or discharged directly to sea without treatment as long as no floating matter or visible sheen is observable.
 Under routine conditions black water will be treated within the sewage treatment system to MARPOL 73/78 Annex IV: Prevention of Pollution by Sewage from Ships standards.
 No chlorination of the effluent will be required under routine conditions, however when chlorine is used for disinfectant purposes, it is planned to maintain the concentration of residual chlorine in the effluent below 0.5mg/l and discharge to sea.
 In the event it is not practicable to achieve this concentration, the effluent will be contained and shipped to shore.
-When vessels' sewage treatment system is not available, black water will be contained and shipped to shore.
+When vessels' sewage treatment system is not available, black water will be contained and shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
 Oily and non-oily drainage and wash water will be segregated.
-Drainage (including deck drainage and wash-down water) will be discharged directly to sea, provided no visible sheen is observable.
-Oily water will be shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
-DD Assessment, Mitigation and Management, Section 6.4.4.1 Event Magnitude Rig floor runoff, including WBM spills, collected via rig floor drains will be recycled to mud system with no discharge of drill cuttings or drilling fluids.
-Non oily drainage (deck drainage and wash water) may be discharged to sea as long as no visible sheen is observable.
-Jack-Up Rig DD Chapter 4 Project Description, Section 4.5.2 Logistics and Utilities Consumables such as drilling mud and diesel will be provided to the jack-up rig by vessels from the existing onshore facilities previously used during Azeri, Chirag and Gunashli (ACG) and Shah Deniz (SD) pre-drilling programmes.
-Both DD Chapter 4 Project Description, Section 4.6.3 Drilling Fluids and Cutting Generation Measures to avoid discharges to the marine environment during mud transfers include: Appropriate design of the mud pumping system and connections between the jack-up rig and supply vessels; Preventative maintenance of transfer equipment; and Appropriate procedures will be used; Conduct appropriate training/ awareness sessions for the relevant personnel, where required.
-Both DD Chapter 4 Project Description, Section 4.11.2 Summary of Discharges to Sea There will be no planned discharges to sea of drilling muds and cuttings, chemicals (including pipe dope) or cement during drilling of the Project exploration well.
+Non oily drainage (deck drainage and wash water) may be discharged to sea as long as no visible sheen is observable.Oily water will be shipped to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
+Rig floor runoff, including WBM spills, collected via rig floor drains will be recycled to mud system with no discharge of drill cuttings or drilling fluids.
+Support Vessels Jack-Up Rig DD Chapter 4 Project Description, Non oily drainage (deck drainage and wash water) may be discharged to sea as long as no visible sheen is observable.
+Consumables such as drilling mud and diesel will be provided to the jack-up rig by vessels from the existing onshore facilities Both סס Section 4.5.2 Logistics and Utilities previously used during Azeri, Chirag and Gunashli (ACG) and Shah Deniz (SD) pre-drilling programmes.
+Chapter 4 Project Description, Section 4.6.3 Drilling Fluids and Cutting Generation Measures to avoid discharges to the marine environment during mud transfers include: Appropriate design of the mud pumping system and connections between the jack-up rig and supply vessels; Preventative maintenance of transfer equipment; and Appropriate procedures will be used; Conduct appropriate training/ awareness sessions for the relevant personnel, where required.
 Both DD

-&lt;sup>41 Pre-Drilling (Pre-D), During Drilling (DD) and Post Drilling (PD) August 2020 Draft Final
+43 Pre-Drilling (Pre-D), During Drilling (DD) and Post Drilling (PD) November 2020 Final